Replacement certificate application

 3. The current fee for a replacement certificate is £20.
 Payment can be made via debit or credit card.
 Before you can make a payment we first need to check and approve your application.
 We will then contact you with a unique payment reference number to enable you to make the payment.
 If you provide an email address we will use this to contact you within 10 working days of submitting your application, although this may take longer during busier times.

-4. Certificates cannot be issued to students holding University debts.
+4. Certificates cannot be issued to students holding an outstanding University financial obligation.
 On receiving this form, we will check and notify you if our records show that a debt exists.
 If so, this request will be closed and you will be required to submit a new application once the debt has been cleared.

 Birmingham City University is committed to safeguarding your personal data.
 Whenever you provide such information we are legally obliged to use your information in line with all applicable laws concerning the protection of personal information including the General Data Protection Regulation 2018.